Updated: June 23, 2020

 Secure any access cards they need: Does your office require a key or access card?
 Make sure you put in the order right away so they’re not frantically messaging teammates to let them inside.

-Spruce up their desk: Add a balloon or some other marker to their desk indicating they’re new, so people will be more likely to come over and and introduce themselves.
+Spruce up their desk: Add a balloon or some other marker to their desk indicating they’re new, so people will be more likely to come over and introduce themselves.
 If you know more about their interests, decorate it with related doodads, like plants or toys.

 Order their company swag: Buy them a T-shirt, hoodie, jacket, or other company apparel, so they feel like they’re already a part of the team when they start.
+If you have a required uniform, make sure you place the order in advance so your new employee has what they need once they arrive.

 Order business cards: Sometimes seeing your name and your new role can make it all come to life.
 Handing them business cards allows them to also begin sharing their news even before they start.